fieldtrip/website/workshop/paris2019/handson_sourceanalysis.md

     inflated.coordsys = 'neuromag';

     cfg           = [];
-    cfg.clim      = [-2.5 2.5];
+    cfg.clim      = [-1 1];
-    cfg.colormap  = 'parula';
+    cfg.colormap  = '-RdBu';
     cfg.parameter = 'mom';

     % replace the original dipole positions with those of the inflated surface source.pos = inflated.pos;
-    figure; ft_sourceplot_interactive(cfg, source);
+    ft_sourceplot_interactive(cfg, source);

 {% include image src="/assets/img/workshop/paris2019/lcmv_avgovercortex.png" width="400" %}{% include image src="/assets/img/workshop/paris2019/lcmv_inflated_visualvc.png" width="400" %}{% include image src="/assets/img/workshop/paris2019/lcmv_vc_timecourse.png" width="400"%}

 _Figure: Interactive figure windows to inspect virtual channels_

 The function **[ft_sourceplot_interactive](/reference/ft_sourceplot_interactive)** opens two figures, one showing a time course with the event-related field, averaged across all dipoles, and the other showing the cortical surface.
-Here, we replaced the original source dipole positions with their equivalent 'inflated' counterparts to better appreciate the stuff that is going on in the sulci.
+Here, we replaced the original cortical sheet dipole positions with their equivalent 'inflated' counterparts to better appreciate the stuff that is going on in the sulci.
 Pressing the shift-key while selecting a location on the cortical surface creates a new figure, with the event-related field of the selected location.
 Clicking in the figure with the time courses shifts the latency at which the corresponding topographical map is shown.

 #### Exercise 3: